cardanmomo/CV/index.md

 2015 - 2016
 :   **Diagnostics Engineer at [TAE technologies](https://tae.com/) and spin-off [Plasmatech](https://www.linkedin.com/company/plasma-diagnostics-and-technologies/about/)**

-    - **Main project:** Characterisation of impurity losses in a linear plasma device using Doppler spectroscopy – bachelor's thesis topic
+    - **Main project:** Characterisation of impurity losses in a linear plasma device using Doppler spectroscopy
     - **Skills / duties:**
       - Hands-on maintenance of experimental setup
       - Development of data acquisition routines
       - Support to lead scientists during experimental campaigns
       - Involvement in discussion of physical results
       - Experience in a multi-physics, engineering and industrial environment
+    - Bachelor's thesis written on this topic

 ----